-This clever turkey veggie tray is a festive and colorful appetizer display that brings a healthy balance to your holiday dessert indulgence.
-Best of all, kids love it!
+This fresh turkey veggie tray is a cute and colorful appetizer display that brings a healthy balance to your holiday Thanksgiving spread.
+Best of all, kids love to help make it!

 Table of Contents